-Recently I’ve been pondering on what makes a brand so strong that it can dominate a category and create a loyal fanbase.
-Even though I’ve seen many great products out there, I’ve noticed that every single one of the brands that stand out and are successful in their space understand the concept and heavily invest in content.
+Recently we have been pondering on what makes a brand so strong that it can dominate a category and create a loyal fanbase.
+Even though we have seen many great products out there, we’ve noticed that every single one of the brands that stand out and is successful in their space understand the concept and heavily invest in content.

-In this article, I will break down how some of the hottest direct-to-consumer brands leverage content to generate a cult-like following.
+In this article, we will break down how some of the hottest direct-to-consumer brands leverage content to generate a cult-like following.

 Dirty Lemon IGTV

 Lux Unfiltered (Influencer Created Brand)